wallwpcab/DEvops_Websocket/README.md

 WebSockets provide a persistent connection between a client and server that both parties can use to start sending data at any time.
 The client establishes a WebSocket connection through a process known as the WebSocket handshake.
 This process starts with the client sending a regular HTTP request to the server.

+Once a connection has been established between the client and the server, the open event is fired from Web Socket instance.
+It is called as the initial handshake between client and server.

+The event, which is raised once the connection is established, is called the onopen.
+Creating Web Socket connections is really simple.
+All you have to do is call the WebSocket constructor and pass in the URL of your server.

+The following code is used to create a Web Socket connection −

+// Create a new WebSocket.
+var socket = new WebSocket('ws://echo.websocket.org');

+Once the connection has been established, the open event will be fired on your Web Socket instance.

+onopen refers to the initial handshake between client and the server which has lead to the first deal and the web application is ready to transmit the data.

+The following code snippet describes opening the connection of Web Socket protocol −

+socket.onopen = function(event) {
+   console.log(“Connection established”);
+   // Display user friendly messages for the successful establishment of connection var.label = document.getElementById(“status”);
+   label.innerHTML = ”Connection established”;
+}

+It is a good practice to provide appropriate feedback to the users waiting for the Web Socket connection to be established.
+However, it is always noted that Web Socket connections are comparatively fast.